Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 Important Safety Tips When Cutting Drywall

-• Turn off electrical power when cutting near outlets
+• Turn off electrical power before cutting near outlets, switches, or wet wiring

 Step 4 — Inspect Framing and Insulation Before Repair